adimitromanolakis/Artemis1API/README.md

 > examples/process_rgb24.sh

-Processes a raw frame of size 640x480 from standard input.
+Processes raw RGB24 frames of size 640x480 from standard input.
 An output jpeg file will be generated.
+The data can be fed from a webcam using the following command:

+`ffmpeg -s 640x480 -f v4l2 -i /dev/video2 -f rawvideo -pix_fmt bgr24 - | sh examples/process_rgb24.sh`